freeradical13/freeradical13.github.io/index.md

 A [DNA Library][] is a collection of DNA framents stored in a population of organisms (e.g. DNA plasmids in yeasts).
 A [cDNA Library][] is a DNA library of mRNA (without introns) which has been converted into [Complementary DNA][] (cDNA) using reverse transcriptase.

+[Replica Plating][] is a technique that transfers cells from one plate to another in the same spot as the last plate with different growth media on each plate and the plates can be compared to each other to determine which growth media cells can and cannot grow on.

 ## Cancer

 A [neoplasm][] (or tumor) is an excessive and abnormal growth of a tissue that forms a large mass, often proximately due to excessive cell division or abnormal cell death.
 If a tumor has the ability to spread to another part of the body, then it's called a [cancer][] (or malignant tumor).
 If a cancer does spread to another part of the body, then it has [metastasized][].
 If a tumor does not spread, it's called a [benign tumor][].
 An example of a common benign tumor is a [mole][mole tumor].
 Some benign tumors may not be benign in effect and may cause damage such as benign brain tumors.